josete89/ios-seed/README.md

-# This is a seed project
+# iOS Seed project

-This project aims to be a fork for other projects in order to help start from scracth with some base
+This project aims to be a fork for other projects in order to help start from scracth with some base stuff